Mountaga Tall (politician): Political career

 When the Pan-African Parliament began meeting in March 2004, Tall became one of Mali's five members.

 Tall was again elected to a seat in the National Assembly in the July 2007 parliamentary election, running at the head of an ADEMA-CNID-URD list in Ségou.
 Although the list did not win a majority in its district in the first round, in the second round it won 63.89%.
 At the beginning of the new National Assembly's term on September 3, Tall was a candidate for the position of President of the National Assembly, but he was defeated by ADEMA President Dioncounda Traoré; Tall received 31 votes while Traoré received 111.

 In addition to serving in the National Assembly, Tall was also a member of the Parliament of the Economic Community of West African States.

 In the November-December 2013 parliamentary election, Tall sought re-election to the National Assembly as a candidate in Ségou but was defeated in the second round of voting.

 Under President Ibrahim Boubacar Keïta, Tall was appointed to the government as Minister of Higher Education and Scientific Research on 11 April 2014.
 He was moved to the post of Minister of the Digital Economy and Communication, as well as Government Spokesman, on 7 July 2016.
 He was dismissed from the government on 11 April 2017.

+On the night of 2 May 2026, Tall was abducted by armed men who stormed his home in Bamako.
+According to a relative who spoke with the Associated Press, the kidnappers were from the Malian Armed Forces.
+As of 1 June, Tall is still missing.